Tuesday, November 28, 2017

 "Reuben G., Reuben G., just how good will you ever be?
 The answer could be this season.

 Gant played three years behind Paul Seymour when the latter was needed as a blocking tight end for O.J.
 Simpson.
 O.J. left last year and so did Seymour.
 Gant had the job to himself for the first time and caught 34 passes for 408 yards (12.0) and five touchdowns.
-He caught 41 the year before as a reserve, but for only two scores.
+He caught 41 the year before as a reserve but for only two scores.
 The Bills are waiting for him to explode, and he will once the overall offense is stable again.

-Born in Tulsa, Gant blocked for most of his college career at Oklahoma State.
+Born in Tulsa, Oklahoma, Gant blocked for most of his college career at Oklahoma State.
 He was drafted No. 1 by the Bills in 1974.

 Reuben likes to ride horses in the off-season- after breaking them."